smspillaz/intuitive-math/README.md

   <dt>SEO</dt>
   <dd>We support SEO (document head tags management) for search engines that support indexing of JavaScript content. (eg. Google)</dd>

+  <dt>Server Rendering</dt>
+  <dd>This fork supports server rendering, and does all the setup required to make styled-components and react-loadable work with server-rendering</dd>
 </dl>

 But wait... there's more!